 Some of the sustainability features of the building include:

 - Displacement ventilation in academic spaces which seeks to warm or cool the occupants instead of the space

 - High performance glazing, boilers and energy recovery units

 - LED lighting and control systems utilize scheduling, occupancy sensors, and dimming to respond to the building’s occupancy

 - The designers considered a comprehensive energy model where the systems were sized correctly for the building and occupant needs

 - Landscaping utilizes native and adaptive plant materials suited for the Treasure Valley climate

 - All storm water is retained on site and goes into storage retention devices underground to provide water for landscaping

-“We really focussed on the experience of the occupants as well when designing the building,” Wozniak said.
+“We really focused on the experience of the occupants as well when designing the building,” Wozniak said.
 “It’s important that building amenities are not forgotten when talking about sustainability.
 Everything was thoughtful in the design to consider the entire experience.
 From access to natural light and the materials used in construction, to having access to lactation rooms and single user restrooms, all these things are important when making the space pleasant for the users.”

 Both active and passive energy systems, as well as building amenities are all considered when evaluating a building’s sustainability for Leadership in Energy and Environmental Design (LEED) or other certifications.